Economy of British Columbia: Air

 Hour Air Travel Time To And From Vancouver, British Columbia (B.C.)

 B.C. has six international airports, including: Victoria (YYJ), Vancouver (YVR), Kelowna (YLW), Abbotsford (YXX), Cranbrook (YXC) and Prince George International Airports (YXS).

 Railways, Highways and Roads

 British Columbia is the only gateway on the west coast of the Americas served by three continental Class 1 railways (Canadian National, Canadian Pacific, and BNSF), connecting ports on the Atlantic, Pacific and Gulf coasts to key markets throughout Canada, the United States and Mexico.
 British Columbia has six railways crossings into the United States.

-An extensive all-weather provincial highway and railway network makes transporting goods and services to North American markets seamless and reliable.
-B.C.'s well-maintained highway system allows efficient trucking across Canada and easy access to interstate highways in the United States.
+The provincial highway and railway network makes transporting goods and services to North American markets reliable.
+The highway system allows trucking across Canada and access to interstate highways in the United States.
 Computerized traffic management and integrated rail-truck terminals ensure effective freight transfer.

 Sea

 Sailing Travel Times To and From Vancouver, British Columbia (B.C.)

 The Port of Vancouver is Canada's largest port and the third largest port in North America; it is responsible for Canada's trade with more than 170 world economies.
 The ports of Vancouver and Prince Rupert, which are ice-free year-round, are Asia's closest ports of entry on the west coast of North America—saving shippers more than two days travel time as compared to other west coast ports.